Partner Program – The 14 Steps to Build Your Reseller Channel Program

-- Partner will help to grow the business through sales and marketing activities.
+- Channel partners will help you grow your business through sales and marketing activities.

-- To focus on the customer and deliver excellent solutions that deliver true value to the customer.
+- They must focus on the customer and deliver excellent solutions that deliver true value to the customer.

-- To be knowledgeable and constantly evolve with the market.
+- They must be knowledgeable and constantly evolve with the market.

-- Attend events & connect with other partners with the intention to build improved and new solutions.
+- They must attend events and connect with other partners with the intention to build improved and new solutions.

 Step 9: Define a framework

-It also works as a motivation as we talked earlier.
-For example, by joining the education program and getting certified the partner can achieve a higher partner status and consequently, get more benefits.
+The different partner levels also work as motivation.
+By joining the education program and getting certified, the channel partner can achieve higher partner status and consequently, get more benefits.

-Here are a few examples of partner programs from Evolve, Accelerys, HP, and Cryptzone.
+Here are a few examples of channel partner programs from Evolve, Accelerys, HP, and Cryptzone.